jmike/macos-dev-setup/secure-macos-sierra.md

 It's imperative to encrypt your hard disk, assuming you haven't already done so during OS installation.

 1. Go to `System Settings > Security & Privacy > FileVault`;
-2. Turn on FileVault; make sure you don't share your encryption key with Apple (beats the purpose of encryption).
+2. Turn on FileVault; make sure you don't share your encryption key with Apple (kinda beats the purpose of encryption).

 ### Disable Spotlight Suggestions